 For five or six years my home page has been APOD, NASA's "Astronomy Picture of the Day."
 Although some of these are images such as unusual shots of the moon as seen from earth or the earth as photographed from inside the bay of the space shuttle, the great majority of them are intensely beautiful photographs of deep space taken by the Hubble Telescope (with a brief explanation by a professional astronomer).
 The image above is a random example (NGC 1569: Starburst in a Dwarf Irregular Galaxy ).

 And if I could go?
-I think I'd feel like the Jodi Foster character in "Contact," who presses her face against the glass as she soars among the galaxies and whispers, sobs, "They should have sent a poet."
+I think I'd feel like the Jodi Foster character in "Contact," who presses her face against the glass as she soars among galaxies, space, and time, and whispers, sobs, "They should have sent a poet..."

 Here's a poet (Mary McCaslin):